jhnwnstd/syllabify/README.md

 Serves as a testing utility that:

-1. Randomly selects a predefined number of words from the CMU Pronouncing Dictionary.
+1. Allows the user to either input a specific word or test a predefined number of random words from the CMU Pronouncing Dictionary.
 2. Syllabifies each selected word using `syllabify.py`.
 3. Computes the WCM for each word using `wcm.py`.
 4. Displays the results in a structured and readable format, including the number of syllables.